tsachit/webcam_motion_detection/README.md

 alias wmd="source ~/webcam_motion_detection/venv/bin/activate && python ~/webcam_motion_detection/main.py && deactivate"
 ```

-*The above example assumes that the project is in home folder, change it if you place it else where.
+*The above example assumes that the project is in home folder, change it if you place it elsewhere.
 Sorry if this does not work on windows* 😂

 # TODO: